26 Most Instagrammable Places in Barcelona

 There are many H10 hotels in Barcelona, and they’re very close to each other, but each H10 hotel has something different to offer – spectacular rooftop views, modern and unique decoration, etc.

-I stayed in H10 Metropolitan, and I highly recommend staying there.
-The staff are very friendly from the moment you’re in reception, the bedrooms have modern decoration, and the hotel has many leisure spots.
+I stayed at H10 Metropolitan, and I highly recommend it.
+The staff are very friendly from the moment you arrive at reception; the bedrooms are modernly decorated, and the hotel has many leisure facilities.

 However, one of my favourite things about the hotel is the rooms with balconies.
-Having a balcony is perfect for watching people pass by, enjoying the sunrise and sunset, as well as taking Instagram-worthy photos.
+Having a balcony is perfect for watching people pass by, enjoying sunsets and sunrises, and taking Instagram-worthy photos.

 📌 Check out H10 Metropolitan dates and prices